RSGallery2/RSG2_Gallery_Component/README.md

 RSGallery2 is one of several gallery extensions/components for the well known CMS Joomla!

 ## About RSGallery2
 RSGallery is around since the Mambo days and is orginally developed by Ronald Smit.
-Since then RSGallery2 has evolved with the joomla contentmanagement into what it is nowadays.
+Since then RSGallery2 has evolved with the joomla content management into what it is nowadays.

 RSGallery2 is released by the GPL licence and will be **free to use** (as in free beer).